 Kendrick gaped again.
 Then he jumped from his chair:

-“Damn, you could have said it before.”
+“Damn, you could have said that before.”

 He’d always been a bit slow to read between the lines.